 He served two seasons as an artist faculty member at the New York State Summer School of the Arts.
 He has taught voice at Parkland College in Illinois and for the USU extension program.
 His voice studio at Stetson University produced singers who performed leading operatic roles in the Stetson Opera Theatre, won local competitions and who have completed doctorates in vocal performance.

 His professional memberships include the Pi Kappa Lambda honor society, ACDA, NCCO, FMEA/FVA, and CMS.
-Larson is active in his church, serving as the DeLand, Florida as Stake president over a congregation of nearly 4,000 members.
-He serves in the Boy Scouts of America, and resides in DeLand with his wife.
-They have four children, the oldest married and the younger three still at home.
+Larson is active in his church, serving as the DeLand, Florida Stake President over a congregation of nearly 4,000 members.
+He resides in DeLand with his wife.
+They have four children, the oldest married, the second on a church mission, and the younger two still at home.

 - (Under Review) Larson, Andrew.
 "Quella Fiamma," score.
 2016.
 Choral library Stetson University, DeLand, FL.

 - Larson, Andrew.
 Tenebrae Factae Sunt.
 Santa Barbara, CA: Santa Barbara Music Publishing, 2015.